Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-In this section, we study a kernelization of the {\problem} problem based on several reduction rules.
-Let $(G,k)$ be a given instance.
-The kernelization begins with finding an arbitrary maximal collection (packing) of edge-disjoint induced claws and diamonds in polynomial time, as the one in \cite{DBLP:journals/mst/CyganPPLW17}.
-Let $X$ denote the set of vertices that appear in some claw or diamond in the packing.
-Such a set $X$ is called a {\it{modular}} of $G$.
+In this section, we study a kernelization of {\probshort} based on several reduction rules.
+Let~$(G,k)$ be a given instance.
+As the kernelization in~\cite{DBLP:journals/mst/CyganPPLW17}, our kernelization begins with finding an arbitrary maximal collection (packing) of edge-disjoint induced claws and diamonds which clearly can be done in polynomial time.
+Let~$X$ denote the set of vertices that appear in some claw or diamond in the packing.
+Such a set~$X$ is called a {\it{modulator}} of~$G$.
 Clearly, $G-X$ is \{claw, diamond\}-free.
 If $|X|>4k$, we need to delete at least $k+1$ edges to destroy all induced claws and diamonds.
 So, in this case, the kernelization immediately returns a trivial {\noins}.
-Assume that this is not the case.
-We study 5 reduction rules to reduce the number of vertices in $G-X$.
+We study five reduction rules to reduce the number of vertices in $G-X$.

 A reduction rule is {\it{sound}} if each application of the reduction rule does not change the answer to the instance.
-An instance is {\it{irreducible}} with respect to a set of reduction rules if none of the reductions in the set is applicable to the instance.
-Before giving the $i$-th reduction rule, where $i\geq 2$, we assume that the instance is irreducible with respect to all $j$-th reduction rules where $1\leq j\leq i$.
-Before each application of a reduction rule, we recalculate a modular $X$ of $G$.
-All our reduction rules do not decrease the parameter $k$.
-In the proof of the soundness of a reduction rule, we will use $(G, k)$ and $(G', k)$ to denote the instances before and after the application of the reduction rule, respectively.
+An instance is {\it{irreducible}} with respect to a set of reduction rules if none of these reduction rules is applicable to the instance.
+We assume that, when a reduction rule is introduced, the instance is irreducible with respect to all reduction rules introduced before.
+Moreover, after each application of a reduction rule, we recalculate a modulator~$X$ of~$G$.
+In the proof of the soundness of a reduction rule, we will use $(G, k)$ and $(G', k)$ to denote the instances before and after the application of the reduction rule, respectively (none of our reduction rules changes the parameter~$k$).

-The soundness of the following reduction rule is clear.
+The first rule is trivial and the soundness of the rule is easy to see.